MahradMozafari/project-Job-Description-Similarity-Analysis/README.md

-Certainly!
 Below is a comprehensive GitHub README file that explains your code, including details about the dataset, functionality, methods, and how to run the script.

 ```markdown
 # Job Summary Text Analysis